openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

    -13

-   * added a Notification Endpoint used by the Wallet to notify the Credential Issuer of certain events for issued credentials
+   * added a Notification Endpoint used by the Wallet to notify the Credential Issuer of certain events for issued Credentials
    * completed IANA registrations section
    * clarified description of a `mandatory` claim
    * made sure to use gender-neutral language throughout the specification